shepkeira/LIMS/Structure.md

 The orders app is for the client side or ordering tests, viewing order results, and viewing your history.

 ##### laboratoryOrders
-The laboratoryOrders app is for thing that are connected throught the laboratory and orders pages (samples).
+The laboratoryOrders app is for things that are connected throught the laboratory and orders pages (samples).

 ##### training
-The training app is for thing related to lab employee training, such as scheduling, and attendence.
+The training app is for things related to lab employee training, such as scheduling, and attendence.

 #### src
 This is our base project folder, it contains files pertaining to the project as a whole.